Topologically semisimple and topologically perfect topological rings: Introduction

 There is a number of such conditions which we consider.
 Some of them are indeed equivalent to topological perfectness, as we prove.
 The equivalence of the rest of the conditions is a conjecture.
 This conjecture is equivalent to a positive answer to Question~\ref{as-main-question}, as we explain.
 In addition to results obtained above in this paper, we make use of some results from the papers~\cite{Pproperf} and~\cite{BPS}.

 Given a full subcategory $\sC$ in a category $\sA$, a morphism $c\:C\rarrow A$ in $\sA$ is said to be a \emph{$\sC$\+precover} (of the object~$A$) if $C\in\sC$ and for every morphism $c'\:C'\rarrow A$ in $\sA$ with $C'\in\sC$ there exists a morphism $f:C'\rarrow C$ such that $c'=cf$.
 A $\sC$\+precover $c\:C\rarrow A$ is called a \emph{$\sC$\+cover} (of~$A$) if the equation $cf=c$ for a morphism $f\:C\rarrow C$ implies that $f$~is an isomorphism.
-We refer to the papers~\cite[Sections~3 and~9]{Pproperf} and~\cite[Sections~2 and~6]{BPS} for a discussion of projective covers in contramodule categories.
+We refer to the papers~\cite[Sections~4 and~10]{Pproperf} and~\cite[Sections~3 and~7]{BPS} for a discussion of projective covers in contramodule categories.

 Let $\R$ be a complete, separated topological ring with a right linear topology.
-A left $\R$\+contramodule $\F$ is said to be \emph{flat} if the functor of contratensor product ${-}\ocn_\R\F\:\discr\R\rarrow\Ab$ is exact.
-All projective left $\R$\+contramodules are flat, and the class of all flat left $\R$\+contramodules is closed under direct limits in $\R\contra$; so all the direct limits of projective left $\R$\+contramodules are flat~\cite[Section~2]{Pproperf}.
+A left $\R$\+contramodule $\F$ is said to be \emph{flat} if the functor of contratensor product \mbox{${-}\ocn_\R\F\:$}$\discr\R\rarrow\Ab$ is exact.
+All projective left $\R$\+contramodules are flat, and the class of all flat left $\R$\+contramodules is closed under direct limits in $\R\contra$; so all the direct limits of projective left $\R$\+contramodules are flat~\cite[Section~3]{Pproperf}.

-It is \emph{not} known whether the converse is true (i.~e., whether an analogue of the Govorov--Lazard description of flat modules holds for contramodules).
-Nevertheless, we can prove the following theorem, which is the main result of this section.
+It is \emph{not} known whether the converse is true (i.~e., whether an analogue of the Govorov--Lazard description of flat modules holds for contramodules). \footnote{A counterexample is available now: \cite[Example~10.2]{PPT}.} Nevertheless, we can prove the following theorem, which is the main result of this section.

 \begin{thm} Let\/ $\R$ be a complete, separated topological ring with a right linear topology.
 Then the following conditions are equivalent: \begin{itemize} \item[(i)] all flat left\/ $\R$\+contramodules have projective covers; \item[(i$'$)] all the direct limits of projective left\/ $\R$\+contramodules have projective covers in\/ $\R\contra$; \item[(ii)] all left\/ $\R$\+contramodules have projective covers; \item[(iii)] all flat left\/ $\R$\+contramodules are projective; \item[(iii$'$)] the class of all projective left\/ $\R$\+contramodules\/ $\R\contra_\proj$ is closed under direct limits in\/ $\R\contra$; \item[(iv)] the topological ring\/ $\R$ is topologically left perfect. \end{itemize} \end{thm}